Belinda (moon)

-The Voyager 2 images show Belinda as an elongated object with its major axis pointing towards Uranus.
+Voyager 2 images show Belinda as an elongated object with its major axis pointing towards Uranus.
 The moon is very elongated, with its short axis 0.5 ± 0.1 times the long axis.
 Its surface is grey in color.

+Belinda is in a stable 44:43 mean-motion resonance with Perdita, and from this its mass has been determined to be roughly 26 or 27 times that of Perdita.

 The inner moon system is unstable over timescales of several millions of years.
 Belinda and Cupid will probably be the first pair of moons to collide, in 100,000 to 10 million years' time depending on the densities of the Portia-group satellites, due to resonant interactions with the much smaller Cupid.